theskinnerbox/ASTEF/README.md

 First line: screen width and height, in pixel.

-From second line to the end: timestamp, and x y coordinates of each fixation
+From second line to the end: timestamp, in milliseconds, and x y coordinates of each fixation, in pixels.

 Example:
 ```